santiment/sanbase2/docs/composable-api-plans-handover.md

 ### Needed before launch

-**Q13.
-Does the web app hide plans marked `isPrivate`, and are the current Sanbase tiers really meant to be private?**
+~~**Q14.
+Does the web app hide plans marked `isPrivate`?**~~ ✅ **Answered by reading the frontend, no product call needed.** It does not — it never asks for the field.

-On production, `FREE` on both products and Sanbase `PRO`, `PRO_PLUS` and `MAX` all carry `is_private = true`, alongside `BUSINESS_PRO` and `BUSINESS_MAX`.
-The database column is commented "plans that customers can't subscribe on their own", but people evidently do subscribe to those tiers, so the flag does not mean what it says.
+The pricing page uses `queryProductsWithPlans` from `san-webkit-next` (pinned at `lib-e24c3dd8-180526`), whose query selects `id name interval amount isDeprecated`. `isPrivate` appears nowhere in `san-webkit` or in `sanbase-app`.
+Filtering is `!plan.isDeprecated` plus a name allow-list: `{FREE, PRO, MAX}` for Sanbase, `{BUSINESS_PRO, BUSINESS_MAX, CUSTOM}` for SanAPI.

-Two things hang on the answer:
+Three consequences, all now built in:

-* The admin switch that puts Business Pro/Max on sale currently clears both `is_deprecated` and `is_private`, because we cannot tell which one the web app reads.
-If only one is read, the other write is noise; if the app reads `isPrivate`, then the flag has to move or the button does nothing.
+* **`is_deprecated` is the only sale switch.** `SaleControls` moves that and nothing else; writing `is_private` would change production data with no observable effect.
-* Enforcing `is_private` as "cannot be bought self-serve" would immediately stop Sanbase PRO and MAX from being sold.
-We deliberately did not add that check for exactly this reason.
+* **`is_private` must never become a purchase gate.** On production `FREE` on both products and Sanbase `PRO`, `PRO_PLUS` and `MAX` are all `is_private = true` *and sold on the pricing page every day*.
+The column's comment — "plans that customers can't subscribe on their own" — has never been enforced anywhere, and enforcing it would stop those sales.

-What we need: does the pricing page filter on `isPrivate`, and should those rows be `is_private = false` instead?
+* **`BUNDLE` rows can never appear on the pricing page by flipping any flag.** They are excluded server-side by name and would be dropped client-side by the allow-list anyway.
+Making the offering visible is frontend work against `bundleCatalog` — a launch dependency, not a configuration change.

-*Answer:* pending
+Left over, and cosmetic: a bundle subscriber's account page renders the literal `"BUNDLE"`, because `getPlanName` falls back to the raw name for anything outside its display map.
+Worth a webkit entry before launch.

 ---